 Testing Mosquitto

-Now we are going to test that the installation has been done correctly and that, indeed, Mosquitto is ready to listen and distribute our MQTT messages.
+Now let’s test that the installation was done correctly and that, indeed, Mosquitto is ready to listen and distribute our MQTT messages.

-For this Mosquito provides two utilities ‘mosquitto_sub’ and ‘mosquitto_pub’, very suitable to test that everything works.
+For this, Mosquitto provides two utilities, ‘mosquitto_sub’ and ‘mosquitto_pub’, which are very appropriate for testing that everything works.

-We open two command consoles and go to the folder where we have installed Mosquitto.
-In one of them we subscribe to the topic “mimqtt/test” (for example) with.
+We open two command consoles and go to the folder where we installed Mosquitto.
+In one of them we subscribe to the topic “mimqtt/test” (for example) with:

 mosquitto_sub -d -h localhost -p 1883 -t “mimqtt/test”